'The Bachelor' Finale Sneak Peek Hints Zach Tells His Family About Having Sex With Gabi

 This might not have created a problem, except for the fact that Zach then felt the need to tell Kaity about sleeping with Gabi.
 Kaity did not want to know that information, and his confession somewhat soured their Fantasy Suite.
 Now going into The Bachelor Season 27 finale, neither Gabi nor Kaity are too pleased with Zach.

-During the season finale, Gabi and Kaity will both meet Zach’s family.
-According to his ABC bio, Zach’s parents have been married for over 30 years and “have shown him what true love looks like.
+During the season finale, Zach’s parents arrive in Krabi, Thailand.
+According to his ABC bio, they have been married for over 30 years and “have shown him what true love looks like.
 He strives to find a love that echoes the standard they have set for him, and he plans to keep them in mind when looking for a life partner.”

 Zach also has two younger sisters, Sammy and Payton, who will travel to Krabi for the season finale.
 “Are you prepared for if it does go the other way?” they ask Kaity in a sneak peek video for the episode.